NsikanPatrick/NsikanPatrick/README.md

 - 🌱 I’m currently learning **JavaScript And React Js**

-- 👯 I’m looking to collaborate on **Full Stack or Backend Projects**
+- 👯 I’m looking to collaborate on user centric and scale driven **Full Stack or Backend Projects**

 - 📫 How to reach me **nsikanpatrick69@gmail.com And @nsikanadaowo on all social media platorms**